joyson0914/digital_clock/README.md

    - Click 'Generate Bitstream'
    - Click 'Open Hardware Manager' and click 'Open Target' then 'Auto Connect'
    - Click 'Program Device' then xc7a100t_0 to download counter.bit to the Nexys A7-100T board
+   - The digit0 display starts counting from 1

 ## 5. Use Buttons and switches
    - Press and hold BTNR to add an hour to the hour display.